-The Dyson vacuum had 1.5 lbs of pressure on it before it came off.
-I could easily pull off the suction plate by hand, but it had enough power to hold the plate on against gravity.
-I think one of the main problems with it was again all the suction was on one side of the cleaning head.
+- The Dyson vacuum only had 1.5 lbs of pressure on it before it came off.
+We could easily pull off the suction plate by hand, but it had enough power to hold the plate on against gravity.
+We think one of the main problems with it was again all the suction was on one side of the cleaning head.
 With no suction on the other side, the vacuum seal and suction were very weak.

-Listed below are the improvements I would personally try to make if I were the manufacturer.
-After doing all these tests, these are the suggestions I would make for improvements.
+Listed below are the improvements we would personally try to make if we were the manufacturer of the Kirby and the Dyson.

-2. Get rid of so many seals because if there were less chance of clogging, you would not need to take the vacuum parts apart.
-Where seals were necessary, I would make the seals tighter and better.
+- Get rid of so many seals because if there were less chance of clogging, you would not need to take the vacuum parts apart.
+Where seals were necessary, we would make the seals tighter and better.

-5. Improve airflow and power.
+- Improve airflow and power.
 Partially this would be solved with the bigger tubes.
 The motor is large enough, so perhaps put larger fans in.
-I would like to see it pull a 5 on the meter.
+We would like to see it pull a 5 on the meter

 If each of the vacuum manufacturers did those things...wow!
 Then that would be a PERFECT vacuum.